Marinto-Richee/Enhanced-Hand-Written-Register-Number-Recognition-and-Subject-Code-Detection-in-Examination-Documen/README.md

 The entire workflow is visually represented in a comprehensive flowchart, illustrating the logical flow of the process.
 ![image](https://github.com/Marinto-Richee/Handwritten-Registration-Number-Extraction-Project/assets/65499285/c26b95de-5d0a-4f82-be61-f7490b7ca76d)

 ## Usage

 1. Clone this repository.
 2. Install the required dependencies.
 3. Execute the provided code using appropriate image paths.

-## Contributing

-Feel free to contribute by opening issues or submitting pull requests.
-Your contributions are highly valued!

 ## License